Gmfholley/Gmfholley/_posts/2015-06-05-paper-rock-scissors.markdown

 #Game

-Game has two instance variables - `players` stores an Array of the player object.  `needed_players` is the number of players needed for a game.
+Game has two instance variables - `players` stores an Array of the player objects.  `needed_players` is the number of players needed for a game.

 ```ruby
   # prints the rules at the beginning of the game